 The relevant contact details for these bodies in the Newcastle area are:

 HSE, Health & Safety Executive, Alnwick House, Benton Park View, Newcastle upon Tyne, NE98 1YX, phone 0191 202 6200.

-LA, Health and Safety Service, Public Safety & Regulation, Commercial Directorate, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH phone 0191 2116102.
+LA, Health and Safety Service, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH phone 0191 2116102.